-Meath edge Antrim in Tailteann Cup semi-final
+Down cruise to Tailteann Cup final against Meath

 Last updated on .From the section Northern Ireland

+Down will play Meath in the Tailteann Cup final after both counties secured last-four victories at Croke Park.

-Antrim's hopes of reaching the Tailteann Cup final were dashed as they suffered a two-point defeat by Meath in a thrilling semi-final at Croke Park.
+Antrim's hopes of reaching the showpiece were dashed as they suffered a two-point defeat by Meath in Sunday's first semi-final.

 The Saffrons took a one-point lead into the interval but Meath came on strong in the second half to win 2-16 to 2-14.

+Liam Kerr scored a hat-trick as the Mournemen hit eight goals in a 8-16 to 2-12 hammering of Laois.

+Down and Meath will return to the GAA's Dublin headquarters for to face each other in the Tailteann Cup final on Saturday 15 July.

-Aaron Lynch scored the first goal for Meath, with Dominic McEnhill responding with a penalty before break.
+In the first semi-final, Aaron Lynch scored the first goal for Meath, with Dominic McEnhill responding with a penalty before break.

 Meath's Jordan Morris found the net early in the second half before Patrick McBride's goal gave Antrim hope.